hansroh/skitai/README.rst

     "@mysearch/rpc2",
-    use_cache = not refreshed and True or False ).getinfo () result = s.getwait (2)
+    use_cache = not refreshed and True or False ).getinfo () result = s.dispatch (2)
   if result.status_code == 200:
     result.cache (60) # 60 seconds

 *New in version 0.27*

-You can cache with getwait,
+You can cache with dispatch,

 For expiring cached result by updating new data: